 Becoming physician leaders

 Students choose dual degrees so they can practice medicine and also lead change in care delivery.

 During medical school rotations, Dr. Jeff Fujimoto observed that a care system can affect patient outcomes as much as care itself.
 Envisioning a future of optimal care and systems, he chose to get a Master of Business Administration (MBA) along with his Doctor of Medicine (MD).
 He wanted to become an "agent of change."

 "During rotations in my third year, I began seeing some of the systemic inefficiencies that led to poor healthcare delivery, worse patient outcomes and wasted cost," he says.
 "With an MD-MBA, I want to learn not only how to provide excellent clinical care but also improve the system in which care is delivered."

-"The master's degree allows me to learn more management skills to grow as a physician leader to speak both languages to ultimately improve how we deliver care," he says.
+"The master's degree allows me to learn more management skills to grow as a physician leader, to speak both languages, and to ultimately improve how we deliver care," he says.

-Both Fujimoto and Scott received the Dean's Leaders in Health and Science Scholarship, which provides them with tuition and living expenses during the master's program.
+Both Dr. Fujimoto and Dr. Scott received the Dean's Leadership in Health and Science Scholarship, which provides tuition and stipend support for students pursuing research opportunities or dual degrees.

 "I have received great advice within the medical school on getting a dual degree," Scott says.
 "The business school has also worked with me to shape what I learn to match my career goals."

 Most students apply for a master's in the third year of medical school, after completing the Graduate Management Admission Test (GMAT).
 Accepted students can request a leave of absence to complete a year of classes.
 After that, students participate in a mix of medical and business coursework.
 Dr. Scott found that his business school knowledge informed his final medical school projects.